Fractals in rate-induced tipping: Discussion and conclusions

 \section{Discussion and conclusions}

-We have investigated a mechanism for the appearance of fractals in R-tipping.
+We have investigated a generic mechanism for the appearance of fractals in R-tipping.
 We have shown that if the attractor of a dynamical systems $F$ at parameter $\lambda_+$ has a basin of attraction with a fractal boundary, parameter changes that converge to $\lambda_+$ have tracking-tipping transitions in an (uncountable) infinite number of critical rates $r_c$.
-Moreover, the set of such $r_c$'s have the same fractal co-dimension of the basin boundary.
-We provided general conditions for these results and illustrated them in three paradigmatic transiently-chaotic~\cite{lai_transient_2011} systems subject to parameter changes as done in R-tipping settings~\cite{ashwin_tipping_2012,kiers_rate-induced_2020}\footnote{Our definition of tracking in Eq.~(\ref{eq.phi}) considers only the asymptotic state, differently from other definitions~\cite{Feudel2023} which reserve tracking to trajectories that follow closely the frozen path of the attractor and use transient tipping~\cite{kiers_rate-induced_2020} or reversible tipping~\cite{wieczorek_rate-induced_2023} to describe trajectories that depart the vicinity of the frozen attractor but eventually settle in it.
+Moreover, the set of such $r_c$'s has the same fractal co-dimension of the basin boundary and of the tracking/tipping boundary as a function of $\lambda_+$.
+We illustrated this mechanism through numerical simulations in three simple systems, subject to parameter changes as done in R-tipping settings~\cite{ashwin_tipping_2012, kiers_rate-induced_2020} \footnote{Our definition of tracking in Eq.~(\ref{eq.phi}) considers only the asymptotic state, differently from other definitions~\cite{Feudel2023} which reserve tracking to trajectories that follow closely the frozen path of the attractor and use transient tipping or reversible tipping~\cite{wieczorek_rate-induced_2023} to describe trajectories that depart the vicinity of the frozen attractor but eventually settle in it.
 In our case, such departure takes place for the trajectories associated with the three fractals as they approach the fractal saddle at $\lambda_+$.
 In our first example, $x^{u,3}$ separates these trajectories from the tracking trajectories that remain close to the attractor.}.
-These results complement and share similarities to other interesting interplays between R-tipping and non-linear dynamics~\cite{Kaszas2016,kaszas_tipping_2019,alkhayuon_rate-induced_2018,Lohmann2021,Feudel2023,panahi_global_2025}.
+We also provided a theoretical interpretation and discussed general conditions under which the equality of the co-dimensions -- Eq.~(\ref{eq.alphas}) -- is expected to hold.

+Connections between chaotic transients, fractal edge states, and fractal basin boundaries have been investigated in different systems showing tipping behavior~\cite{Kaszas2016,Lucarini2017,kaszas_tipping_2019,lohmann_risk_2021,Lohmann2021,ashwin_physical_2021, mehling_limits_2024,Lohmann2024}.
+Our contribution here is to show how these phase-space fractals lead to the parameter- and rate-space fractals.
+We have done this in the simplest case of a single initial condition at a fixed point attractor, which remains stable for all parameters $\lambda$.
+R-tipping has been studied also in more general settings, involving periodic~\cite{alkhayuon_rate-induced_2018} and (fractal) chaotic~\cite{Kaszas2016,kaszas_tipping_2019,ashwin_physical_2021,alkhayuon_weak_2020,lohmann_predictability_2024} attractors, and considering ensembles of initial conditions~\cite{kaszas_tipping_2019,lohmann_risk_2021, ashwin_physical_2021,lohmann_predictability_2024,Kaszas2016}.
+We expect that future studies will be able to expand and connect our results to these more general settings, for instance, to the observation that fractal basin boundaries (in the phase-space) lead to a non-monotonic dependence of the tipping probability (of an ensemble of trajectories) on the rate $r$~\cite{kaszas_tipping_2019}.

 We have tested the validity of our results for different parameter-variation protocols $\Lambda(s)$.
 Still, all of them had a limiting case $\lambda_+$.
 A more challenging case is whether our results can persist when no such limit is observed (e.g., when the parameter grow or decay continuously).
 This generalization requires considering the dimension of the pullback or snapshot saddle~\cite{lai_transient_2011,janosi_overview_2024}.
 One such scenario can be analyzed in our first example ($d=1$ piecewise-linear map): a linear ramp $\Lambda(s)= s=rn$ leads to a single critical tipping rate $r_c$; however, a fractal is still observed if the ramp is initially fast ($d\Lambda(rn)/dn > r_c$) but slows down ($d\Lambda(rn)/dn < r_c$) for large $s$.
 This example shows that fractals can also appear in R-tipping for more general parameter-changing protocols $\Lambda(s)$, provided that convergence to the moving attractor $x_n \rightarrow x^*$ is possible for large $s$.